 Artistry in Gymnastics: Tips from the Judge

-NOTE: If the routine is a compulsory Level 1-5 routine, there is no deduction for originality, and the other two categories are worth up to 0.15 each.
+NOTE: If the routine is a compulsory Level 1-5 routine, the deduction for artistry still exists, with a maximum possible deduction of Up to 0.30.

 Now that you know all of the details about artistry in gymnastics, what are some ways to put it into practice?